katakusan/wro2023-befiring/README.md

 **We encountered  problem:  We can't find the fan header.**

 **Solution: We initially thought that the fan was connected to the GPIO pins.
-However, after searching online, we discovered that the fan has its own dedicated connector labeled "J15 FAN".**
+However, after searching online, we discovered that the fan has its dedicated connector labeled "J15 FAN".**

 ## Image recognition